religiosa1/init-docker-db/README.md

 ## Contribution

-If you have suggsetions or bugfix, feel free to create a PR!
+If you have suggestions or bugfix, feel free to create a PR!

 ## License